artschur/artschur.github.io/README.md

-Sure, here's a suggested README for your portfolio website:

 # Arthur Schurhaus - Personal Portfolio

 This is the source code for my personal portfolio website, showcasing my projects and experiences as an aspiring web developer.

-## Features

-- Responsive design using Bootstrap and custom CSS
-- Smooth scrolling and interactive elements
-- Displaying information about my background, skills, and projects
-- Links to my social media profiles and project demos

 ## Technologies Used